 The Bayne Benefaction, administered through Christ Church, exists to help clergy within the Diocese of Oxford with the costs of study.
-It is more appropriate for study leave, but if your sabbatical includes a recognised course of study, you may be eligible.
+If your sabbatical includes a recognised course of study, you may be eligible.
 No more than 50% of the costs can be covered.
-The application guidance is included as a further appendix.
+The application guidance may be found on the Grants page in the CMD section of the diocesan website.